celsiusnarhwal/RIL/docs/fontawesome/pro.md

 reflex init && reflex run
 ```

-This process will consume registry bandwith, so try not to do it too often.

 ## Continous integration

 If you plan to build your Reflex project's frontend in a continuous integration environment, you are strongly advised to